EmuxEvans/tinystatus/README.md

 * Follow: _python3 addfollow follow1 (follow2..)_
 * Remove: _python3 remove follow1 (follow2..)_

-When adding follows, if you add "@user" you'll see anything by that user, and anything containing an @-message to that user.
-However, for the geeks out there, follows are simply regular expression search patterns: you can "follow" a hashtag, a keyword, or a time or day, if you like.
-However, a useful trick for those who are unaquainted with regular expressions: to see only posts by a user, follow "^@user", not "@user".

-When starting a server, you'll probably want to use the hostname "localhost" unless you know what you're doing, and then find a way to bind your local port to a public address.
-Pick any unused port; a big number is a fair guess, I use 9999 for mine.
-That'll allow you to connect to _yourself_ on http://localhost:9999, but that's not much use to your friends or the network!
+You can follow any search string (technically a regex string, for the geeks), whether a username, hashtag, time, date, whatever.
+To see anything written by a user or said *about* that user, follow "@user".
+To see *only* stuff posted by that user, use "^@user".

+To post, specify the target host server and your desired username.
+There is *no* account control in this network, so anyone can impersonate anyone else.
+Sorry!
+You will be presented with a prompt for your message, which can be up to 150 characters long.

+To search, use the find command with one or more search strings, which have the same format as "follow".
+To update follows, just specify the server.

+Servers always host on localhost, but the terminal command "hostname" is what is sent to remote servers as the hostname by which to look the local server up.
+So, when starting a server, use a hostname and port number that is publicly visible.
+If you don't have a publicly visible hostname (most likely), read on:

-So, included is the excellent "pagekite.py" script.
+Included is the excellent "pagekite.py" script.
 To run this, you'll *also* need python 2 installed, because it doesn't work with modern Python, sadly.
 But, once you have python 2, you can use it to launch pagekite.py like this:
-* python2 pagekite.py 9999 mytinystatusID.pagekite.me
+* python2 pagekite.py <portnumber> <desiredsubdomain>.pagekite.me
 ..and the pagekite.py script will guide you through signing up for a free month of use and see if you can register mytinystatusID.pagekite.me as your server name.

-To bootstrap your server, launch it with the name of another working server;
+Then start your server like so:
+* python3 TinyStatus.py serve https://<desiredsubdomain>.pagekite.me <portnumber> <otherservers if any, space-delimited>

 The only rule is: Don't host a node *and* use posting/fetching in the same folder, or database conflicts may occur.
 If you want to host a node, copy the